hatrungt1n/card-matching-blockchain-game/README.md

 2. Add bsc testnet to your metamask
 3. Faucet your bsc testnet for fees
-4. Connect your wallet to the website and get T1N tokens to your wallet
+4. Connect your wallet to the website and get T1N tokens to your wallet (1 get per 24h)
 5. Play now